usotsukki/usotsukki/ReadMe.md

 Hello there!
-My name is Vlad and I'm Front-End Dev from Uzhhorod, UA
+My name is Vlad React Native Developer at Petterson Apps, Uzhhorod, UA

 I'll be updating this page in future...